Article

 Stacked bars of elephant seal pups at 3 breeding sites over a stacked area graph of 5-year averages, by weekly survey date.
 The bars fall short of the averages, driven by declines at Drakes Beach.

 Number of elephant seal nursing pups counted at the three breeding colonies in Point Reyes National Seashore compared to the average number of pups surveyed at those colonies between 2021-2025.
-This year's pup count is below the five-year average.
+This year's pup count is above the five-year average.

 Weaned Elephant Seal Pup Counts, Winter 2025-2026